 The program, a thematic-based approach, encourages children to make choices in the classroom according to their interests.
 The children are offered small and large motor activities, book selections, pre-math and pre-reading instruction, music and dramatic play and even snacks that encourage learning around a theme and a letter of the week.

 Because Rutgers Prep is a Pre-K-12th grade college prep school, we are able to broaden the young student’s scope of instruction with teachers who specialize in the arts and physical education and who teach a wide range of ages.
-Our PreKindergartners attend physical education classes four times per week, and weekly classes in Spanish, art, music, guidance and library.
-In PreKindergarten computers are offered in the classroom as a center.
+Our PreKindergartners attend physical education classes three times per week, and weekly classes in Spanish, art, music, guidance and library.

 The Junior Kindergarten program at R.P.S. is an exciting one!
 Each week, our young students are presented with a theme and a letter of the week.
 A full range of activities and instruction are based around them.
 The curriculum for the first part of the year is designed around the seasons and the holidays, integrating that which is familiar to the child with that which is new.
 The second part of the year focuses on new concepts and more abstract thinking.
 Math and reading readiness activities, such as working with manipulatives, flannel board stories, cooking and other projects stimulate curiosity.

 While learning centers are offered to challenge all different skill levels, the children are required to complete a daily project that encourages listening and organizational skills.
 The students attend daily specials outside of the classroom as well.
 We are proud to be staffed with professional teachers of music, art and physical education.
 In Junior Kindergarten, the students attend gym five days per week, Spanish one day per week and art one day per week.
 Weekly classes in library and guidance are also offered.
 Computers are offered as a learning center in the classroom.